EccentricWkshp/grbl-Mega-4axis/README.md

 B: D52
 C: D51

-Abort/Reset: A8
+Abort/Reset: A8/
-Hold: A9
+Hold: A9/
-Cycle Start/Resume: A10
+Cycle Start/Resume: A10/
-Safety Door: A11
+Safety Door: A11/
-Probe: A15
+Probe: A15/
-Spindle Direction: D5
+Spindle Direction: D5/
-Spindle Enabled: D6
+Spindle Enabled: D6/
-Spindle Speed (PWM): D7
+Spindle Speed (PWM): D7/
-Coolant Flood: D8
+Coolant Flood: D8/
-Coolant Mist: D9
+Coolant Mist: D9/
+Stepper Enable: D13

 Grbl is a no-compromise, high performance, low cost alternative to parallel-port-based motion control for CNC milling.
 This version of Grbl runs on an Arduino Mega2560 only.